-- 2. The technical review and advisory panel shall assist the department in the development of performance criteria applicable to engineer-designed systems.
-Workshops on the development of the rules delineating such criteria shall commence not later than September 1, 1996, and the department shall advertise such rules for public hearing no later than October 1, 1997. - A person electing to utilize an engineer-designed system shall, upon completion of the system design, submit such design, certified by a registered professional engineer, to the county health department.
+2. The technical review and advisory panel shall assist the department in the development of performance criteria applicable to engineer-designed systems.

+3. A person electing to utilize an engineer-designed system shall, upon completion of the system design, submit such design, certified by a registered professional engineer, to the county health department.
 The county health department may utilize an outside consultant to review the engineerdesigned system, with the actual cost of such review to be borne by the applicant.
 Within 5 working days after receiving an engineer-designed system permit application, the county health department shall request additional information if the application is not complete.
 Within 15 working days after receiving a complete application for an engineer-designed system, the county health department either shall issue the permit or, if it determines that the system does not comply with the performance criteria, shall notify the applicant of that determination and refer the application to the department for a determination as to whether the system should be approved, disapproved, or approved with modification.
 The department engineer's determination shall prevail over the action of the county health department.
-The applicant shall be notified in writing of the department's determination and of the applicant's rights to pursue a variance or seek review under the provisions of chapter 120. - 4.
-The owner of an engineer-designed performance-based system must maintain a current maintenance service agreement with a maintenance entity permitted by the department.
-The maintenance entity shall obtain a biennial an annual system operating permit from the department for each system under service contract.
+The applicant shall be notified in writing of the department's determination and of the applicant's rights to pursue a variance or seek review under the provisions of chapter 120.

+4. The owner of an engineer-designed performance-based system must maintain a current maintenance service agreement with a maintenance entity permitted by the department.
+The maintenance entity shall obtain a biennial system operating permit from the department for each system under service contract.
 The department shall inspect the system at least annually, or on such periodic basis as the fee collected permits, and may collect system-effluent samples if appropriate to determine compliance with the performance criteria.
-The fee for the biennial annual operating permit shall be collected beginning with the second year of system operation.
-The maintenance entity shall inspect each system at least twice each year and shall report quarterly to the department on the number of systems inspected and serviced. - 5.
-If an engineer-designed system fails to properly function or fails to meet performance standards, the system shall be re-engineered, if necessary, to bring the system into compliance with the provisions of this section. - (k) An innovative system may be approved in conjunction with an engineer-designed site-specific system which is certified by the engineer to meet the performance-based criteria adopted by the department.
+The fee for the biennial operating permit shall be collected beginning with the second year of system operation.
+The maintenance entity shall inspect each system at least twice each year and shall report quarterly to the department on the number of systems inspected and serviced.

+5. If an engineer-designed system fails to properly function or fails to meet performance standards, the system shall be re-engineered, if necessary, to bring the system into compliance with the provisions of this section.

+(k) An innovative system may be approved in conjunction with an engineer-designed site-specific system which is certified by the engineer to meet the performance-based criteria adopted by the department.